 Explanation: Modulus is used for designing of riser using modulus method.
 The freezing ratio is a key parameter when we design riser using Caine’s method.
 Shrinkage volume is used when we use the shrinkage volume method.
 For Novel research method, we use shape factor and corresponding to this we find Y from casting databook which is the ratio of the volume of casting to the volume of the riser.

 Explanation: If we are not using any chills, number of risers without end effect will be L⁄4T and with end wall effect it will be .
 If we are using chills at center as well as end, number of risers will be .
 In case if we are using chills only at the ends number of risers required will be .

 9. Modulus method can be used for determining the dimensions of the riser.

 Explanation: Yes, Modulus method can be used for determining height and diameter of the riser.
 In this method, we find modulus of casting and riser which is the ratio of volume and area.
 The ratio of modulus of the riser to that of casting is 1.2, and the ratio of riser height to its diameter is 1.5.
 By using these two equations dimension of the riser is estimated.

 10. If feeding distance is more, the number of risers required will be more.

 Explanation: Feeding distance is more implies molten metal can flow for a longer distance.
-This will result in very few mushy zone in the casting.
+This will result in very few mushy zones in the casting.
 Hence, if the mushy zone is less, the number of risers required will also be less.